-Character does this to control this character want l that person? this character try to at person?
+Character does this to control th this character want l that person?
+How does this character try to control that person?
 What are the results of this character's attempts to control another person? character try to control?
 Evidence from AMND Explanation Evidence from AMND Explanation Evidence from AMND Explanation Egeus